Police investigating after man shot to death in Durham

 DURHAM, N.C.
-(WTVD) -- Police are investigating after a man was found shot to death on Sunday, officials say.
+(WTVD) -- Police are investigating after a man was found shot to death on Sunday.

 Stay on top of breaking news stories with the ABC11 News App

-Officials say they received a shooting call and when they arrived at the scene, a man, who has not been identified, was found in a parking lot with an apparent gunshot wound.
+Officials said they received a shooting call, and when they arrived on scene 22-year-old Emani Letreo Ricks was found in a parking lot with an apparent gunshot wound.

-The incident happened only one day after another man was shot in killed in Durham on Palmer street.
+The incident happened only one day after another man was shot and killed in Durham on Palmer Street.

 Police investigating after man shot to death in Durham